 What is the best location for my radon detector?

 Your radon detector is designed to find out how much radon you’re being exposed to on a daily basis, so keep it nearest the lowest level areas where you and your family spend the most time.
-If you have a basement and it’s a place where you or other members of your household frequently spend time, then put it there.
-If you have a basement but you’re not down there a lot, then keep it on the main level of your home.

 What should I do if I find high levels of radon in my home?